NievesLpez/Auto-Shader-Maya/README.md

 > Mac: ~/Library/Preferences/Autodesk/maya/[version]/scripts/
 >
 > Linux: ~/maya/[version]/scripts/
+>
+3. I included an icon image, save separately to:
+> ~\maya\2024\prefs\icons

-5. Run in Maya Script Editor the following ( Drag and drop the code to your Maya shelf for quick access )
+4. Run in Maya Script Editor the following ( Drag and drop the code to your Maya shelf for quick access )

 ```python
 import autoShaderTool